Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

 where \((\alpha_2, \beta_2, \gamma_2)\) denote the normal form coefficients of the Gibbs matrix \( G[ \boldsymbol{V}_2] \).

 Hence, starting from Eq.~\eqref{Eq:Objective_2} the objective function becomes

 where \((x,y,z)\) have to satisfy the constraints discussed in the previous sections.
 The problem is now set up in principle as a multivariate optimisation problem that can be solved with the methods from standard calculus.
-However, in general this leads to intractable transcendental equations, thus we have to resort in the following to an asymptotic analysis in the large squeezing regime.
+However, in general this leads to intractable transcendental equations, thus we will resort in the following to an asymptotic analysis in the large squeezing regime to obtain closed form solutions.